 A startup is a company created by an entrepreneur to develop a new product or service.
-All entrepreneurs start a company with the ambition of making it big, but every company goes through their stages and a large percent of company’s fail.
-Data shows 90% of startups fail.
-Source: Investopedia.
+All entrepreneurs start a company with the ambition of making it big; and all companies face inevitable stages of growth and setbacks.
+A large percent of companies fail; according to Investopedia, 90% of startups ultimately dissolve.

 - Lifestyle startups